 Dawn hissed at him, "Please.
-Please don't say anything to anyone, ok?"
+Please don't say anything to anyone, okay?"

 "Sure Dawn.
 Right.
 Mum's the word."
 He stalked off to kiss Anya hello.

 She watched as Anya scowled, clearly aware that something was wrong.
-I give it twenty-four hours before everyone knows, Dawn thought guiltily.
+She gave it twenty-four hours before everyone knew.
 The she brightened.
 Giles and Faith would probably blame Spike and his big mouth.

 "Dawn, come on."
 Anya's voice was not friendly.

-"Ok, ok," she yelled, hurrying to the door, her worries over Faith and Giles supplanted by thoughts of Buffy.
+"Okay, okay," she muttered, hurrying to the door, her worries over Faith and Giles supplanted by thoughts of Buffy.

 His eyes turned to Faith.
 She was sitting stiffly, almost sullenly.
 She sensed his gaze and the eyes that met his were like stone.
 Then they softened.
 He gave her a gentle smile before turning back to the others.

 Xander was staring at him, an emotion that Giles couldn't identify and didn't want to try written on his face.